Skip to main content

 Types of Linear Regression

-• Simple Linear Regression: Uses one feature to predict a target.
+• Simple Linear Regression: Uses a single feature to predict a target variable.

-• Multiple Linear Regression: Uses multiple features to predict a target.
+• Multiple Linear Regression: Uses two or more features to predict a target.

 • Regularized Linear Regression: Adds a penalty to reduce overfitting (e.g., Ridge, Lasso).